NEW PRODUCTS HAVE LANDED! FREE SHIPPING ON ORDERS OVER £40 - SHOP NOW

 Beauty is truth, truth is coffee

 Okay, we might be a little biased, but we believe that UpCircle's range of Coffee Scrubs are frankly a work of unsurpassed genius.
 Collected from small-scale local businesses, using organic beans, they’re sustainable plus fantastic at exfoliating and rejuvenating all kinds of skin types.
 Because all the ingredients are natural (even the delightful scents) and cruelty-free, their impact isn’t just limited to the prevention of landfill - they provide a wider social value as well.
-We also use the oil extracted from our collected coffee grounds in our Organic Face Serum.
+We also use the oil extracted from our collected coffee grounds in our Organic Face Oil.

 No matter how the grounds are used, the important part is that they’re contributing to an increasingly positive and ecologically conscious attitude in the wider community.
 Of course, this is just the tip of the iceberg when it comes to the possibilities recycling waste coffee presents.
 The streets of London may not be paved with it just yet, but one thing’s for sure.
 The future is bright, and it smells like an espresso.